keithbrown/generator/src/gen_erate/README.txt

   _- editbin.exe /LARGEADDRESSAWARE gen_erate.exe
   _- dumpbin.exe /headers gen_erate.exe | grep "Application can handle large (>2GB) addresses"
   _R The string IS present in the generate binary.
-  _R Note: This is simply a second chance to check that the gen_erate binary IS properly modified
+  _R Note: This is simply a second chance to check that the gen_erate binary
-     by editbin.exe.
+     is properly modified by editbin.exe.
 Repeat that dumpbin.exe line and ASSURE that the string being grepped IS found.

 5  Using the EXEs